gluobe/cloud-native-track-kubernetes/lab-05/README.md

     image: nginx
 ```

+Notice the `namespace: lab-05` line in the metadata section.
+This will force
+the pod to be created inside the `lab-05` namespace.

 Save the above content into `lab-05-pod-metadata-ns.yml` and apply it:

 ```
 kubectl apply -f lab-05-pod-metadata-ns.yml

+---

 pod/nginx created
 ```